mncc8337/boc/lib/BMI160-Arduino/README.md

 # Notice
 This repo was cloned from https://github.com/hanyazou/BMI160-Arduino.git.
-Changes weren't specified.
+See commit history for changes.
 # BMI160-Arduino

 This driver is for BMI160 6DoF sensor breakout boards which are connected through the Arduino SPI.